MichaIng/DietPi-Docs/docs/software/media.md

 ## Kavita

-Kavita is self-hosted library, for comics, manga or books.
+Kavita is a self-hosted library, for comics, manga or books.
+![Kavita web interface screenshot](../assets/images/dietpi-software-media-kavita.jpg){: width="600" height="378" loading="lazy"}

 A highlight of some of its key features:

-- _Versatile Content Support_: Kavita ensures a comprehensive library experiencecaters by serving Manga, Webtoons, Comics (cbr, cbz, zip/rar/rar5, 7zip, raw images), and Books (epub, pdf) with a responsive reading experience.
+- _Versatile Content Support_: Kavita ensures a comprehensive library experience by serving Manga, Webtoons, Comics (`cbr`, `cbz`, `zip`/`rar`/`rar5`, `7zip`, raw images), and eBooks (`epub`, `pdf`).

 - _Efficient Organization_ with metadata richness: Kavita has a rich metadata support, enhancing user experience with effective filtering and searching.
-Users can efficiently organize their reading materials through Collections, Reading Lists (CBL Import), and a Want to Read feature, ensuring a well-structured library.
+Users can efficiently organize their reading materials through Collections, Reading Lists (CBL Import), and a _Want to Read feature_, ensuring a well-structured library.

-- _Personalization and Theming_: With support for Dark mode and customizable theming, Kavita allows users to tailor their reading environment according to their preferences for a personalized and visually comfortable experience.
-It has a responsive interface that work great on any device (phone, tablet, desktop).
+- _Personalisation and Theming_: With support for Dark mode and customizable theming, Kavita allows users to tailor their reading environment according to their preferences for a personalised and visually comfortable experience.
+It has a responsive interface that works great on any device (phone, tablet, desktop).
 Dark mode and customizable theming support

-![Kavita web interface screenshot](../assets/images/dietpi-software-media-kavita.jpg){: width="600" height="378" loading="lazy"}

 === "Web interface"

-    The web interface uses port **2036**:
+    The web interface is accessible via port **2036**:
     - URL: `http://<your.IP>:2036`

 === "Setup details"

-    The install, config and data directory is located at:
+    The configuration directory is located at:
     ```
-    /mnt/dietpi_userdata/{ebooks,comics}
+    /opt/kavita/config
     ```

+    For comics and ebooks, the following two directories have been prepared.
+    ```
+    /mnt/dietpi_userdata/comics
+    /mnt/dietpi_userdata/ebooks
+    ```

+    Any other directory could be used, as long as `kavita` or `dietpi` users have read and write permissions.

 === "Service control"

-    Kavita runs as systemd service, it can be controlled with the following commands:
+    Kavita runs as `systemd` service and it can be controlled with the following commands:

     ```sh
     systemctl status kavita
+    ```

+    ```sh
+    systemctl start kavita
+    ```

+    ```sh
+    systemctl stop kavita
+    ```

+    ```sh
+    systemctl restart kavita
     ```

 === "Logs"